Choosing paper stock for your print job can be just as important as the design itself! But how do you know what paper stock to choose?

 Choosing paper stock for your print project can be daunting.
 There are more papers to pick from than you can poke a stick at, if that’s something you like to do.
 So where to start?

 Paper stock is often categorised by gsm (or g/m²) which means grams per square metre.
 The average home printer paper is about 80gsm, and a standard business card is usually between 300-350gsm.
 Different papers do “bulk up” differently, such as dense bleachboard stocks that have a coating on one side.
 However, gsm is still a good guide as to how thick your paper will be.

 Another factor is the grain of the paper – particularly for something like business cards, it’s best to have the grain running with the length of the printed item.
 That way when you bend it against the grain, it will have more resistance, and feel thicker.

 It also helps to crease a folded card along the grain of the paper, as it can reduce the chance of the paper cracking.

-If you are working with photography or particularly bright colours, they will ‘pop’ the most on a coated stock (also known as art paper).
-The coating on the paper restricts how much ink is absorbed, which decreases dot gain (the spread of ink).
+If you are working with photography or particularly bright colours, they will ‘pop’ the most on a coated stock.
+The coating on the paper restricts how much ink is absorbed, which in turn decreases the spread of ink (known as dot gain).
 This provides a sharp, vibrant print result.